Neuethemes/OpenAdmin/README.md

 ## Available Clients

 #### [Free HTML5 Bootstrap4 Admin Dashboard](https://github.com/Neuethemes/OpenAdmin-client-Html)
-OpenAdmin theme template includes a static HTML + Bootstrap4 version for easy integration with other frameworks.
+OpenAdmin theme includes a static HTML + Bootstrap4 version for easy integration with other frameworks.
 The best option for the old school web developers!

 #### [Free Angular Admin Dashboard](https://github.com/Neuethemes/OpenAdmin-client-Angular)
-This project was generated with Angular CLI version 1.4.5.
+Do yourself a big favor and avoid creating an Admin Dashboard for your application from the ground up.
+Instead, pick any of these AngularJS template and save yourself a lot of time.
+Rather spend all this time on building your web app and bring it to an entirely new level while the admin keeps track of everything.

 #### [Free VueJS Admin Dashboard (Coming Soon)](https://github.com/Neuethemes/OpenAdmin-client-VueJS)
+Vue.js is an open source JavaScript framework for building UI on the web.
+It is a strong competitor to React and Angular.
+If you prefer Vue.Js, this free version of OpenAdmin Dashboard is for you.

 #### [Free React Admin Dashboard (Coming Soon)](https://github.com/Neuethemes/OpenAdmin-client-React)
+React is a component based library for building user interfaces for the web and mobile applications.
+React JS allows to build web components which you can reuse throughout your web pages.
+It is one of the newer libraries in the front end development field.

 ## Available Servers